 Incomplete application files are not considered for placement.

-Note: The PTA program director and admissions committee reserve the right to request interviews of eligible applicants if deemed necessary.
+Note: The PTA program chair and admissions committee reserve the right to request interviews of eligible applicants if deemed necessary.

 Sixteen applicants are accepted into the PTA program and begin the program each year in the fall semester

-- The PTA Admissions Committee will send notification to all applicants via postage mail in early July.
+- The PTA Admissions Committee will send notification to all applicants via postage mail.

 - Applicants offered admission must respond in writing within 14 days, or that offer is withdrawn.